 When asked to describe the features of the Provost Street and Little Provost Street, Street Greening Proposal that appealed most, survey and workshop respondents shared many highlights.

-The most common of these centred around trees, reduce traffic speed, more green space and an increased sense of community.
+The most common of these centred around trees, reduced traffic speed, more green space and an increased sense of community.